entando/entando-docs/vuepress/docs/next/tutorials/create/pb/publish-project-bundle.md

 ---
 # Build and Publish a Bundle Project
 ## Overview
-This tutorial demonstrates how to deploy an existing Entando project directory into the [Local Hub](../../../docs/getting-started/concepts-overview.md#local-hub).
-The process involves:
+This tutorial describes how to deploy an existing Entando project directory into the [Local Hub](../../../docs/getting-started/concepts-overview.md#local-hub).
+Following the steps below will:

-1. Building a Docker image from a microservice
-2. Defining the bundle component
+- Build Docker images for the bundle and any microservices
-3. Pushing the bundle artifacts to a Docker registry
+- Push the Docker images to a Docker registry
-4. Applying the bundle custom resource to Kubernetes
+- Apply the bundle custom resource to Kubernetes
-5. Installing the bundle into an Entando Application
+- Install the bundle into an Entando Application

 The Entando Bundle CLI tool (**ent bundle**) automates many of the tasks involved in deploying an Entando project bundle.